 Introduces the fundamental concepts of structured programming and provides a comprehensive introduction to programming for computer science and technology majors.
 Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing, and debugging.
 This course assumes computer literacy.
 This course is included in the Field of Study Curriculum for Computer Science.
+Three lecture hours per week.
 Software fee charged.